laumagg/laumagg.github.io/main.markdown

 <div id="about" class= "text-container">
     <h1>Hi, there, so nice to meet you!</h1>
     <div class ="text-content">
         <p>I'm Laura — a researcher and developer working at the intersection of computer vision, extended reality, and immersive media.
-I explore how technology can deepen and enhance the human experience through my work at Fraunhofer HHI and my master’s studies in Applied Computer Science.</p>
+I explore how technology can deepen and enhance the human experience through my work at Fraunhofer HHI and my master’s studies in Applied Computer Science at the HTW Berlin.</p>
     </div>
 </div>
     {% include about-list.html%}